How to Review Your App

 There are a few things that separate a good app…

-A rock star design and development team doesn’t guarantee a successful app.
+A rock star design and development team doesn’t guarantee a successful mobile app.
 In fact, with over a million apps in the App Store, it’s harder than ever to stand out from the crowd.

 Too many entrepreneurs think that creating another version of Facebook, Snapchat, or Twitter with a minuscule twist will be the next best thing for the app market.